splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-day-by-day.rst

       <h2 id="ii-create-mwf-shift">Skyler creates a day-by-day shift for Monday, Wednesday, and Friday coverage</h2>
    </embed>

-Skyler creates a M,W,F shift in the schedule for the checkout service.
+Skyler creates an M,W,F shift in the schedule for the checkout service.
 Using the day-by-day shift type Skyler creates the every-other-day coverage they need.
 Day-by-day shifts are designed to span 24 hours or fewer on select days of the week.
 This option is best if you want to create short-term shifts that are staggered on specific days of the week, with responders rotating on a more frequent basis.

 Skyler selects a shift handoff of three, which configures the shift to assign the same responder as on call for Monday, Wednesday, and Friday.
 Skyler then adds the SREs as responders.